socketry/async-dns/README.md

 ## Performance

-We welcome additional benchmarks and feedback regarding Celluloid::DNS performance.
-To check the current performance results, consult the [travis build job output](https://travis-ci.org/celluloid/celluloid-dns).
+We welcome additional benchmarks and feedback regarding Socketry::DNS performance.
+To check the current performance results, consult the [travis build job output](https://travis-ci.org/socketry/socketry-dns).

 ### Resolver

-The `Celluloid::DNS::Resolver` is highly concurrent and can resolve individual names as fast as the built in `Resolv::DNS` resolver.
+The `Socketry::DNS::Resolver` is highly concurrent and can resolve individual names as fast as the built in `Resolv::DNS` resolver.
 Because the resolver is asynchronous, when dealing with multiple names, it can work more efficiently:

 	                              user     system      total        real
-	Celluloid::DNS::Resolver      0.020000   0.010000   0.030000 (  0.030507)
+	Socketry::DNS::Resolver       0.020000   0.010000   0.030000 (  0.030507)
 	Resolv::DNS                   0.070000   0.010000   0.080000 (  1.465975)

 These benchmarks are included in the unit tests.

 ### Server

 The performance is on the same magnitude as `bind9`.
-Some basic benchmarks resolving 1000 names concurrently, repeated 5 times, using `Celluloid::DNS::Resolver` gives the following:
+Some basic benchmarks resolving 1000 names concurrently, repeated 5 times, using `Socketry::DNS::Resolver` gives the following:

 	                              user     system      total        real
-	Celluloid::DNS::Server        4.280000   0.450000   4.730000 (  4.854862)
+	Socketry::DNS::Server         4.280000   0.450000   4.730000 (  4.854862)
 	Bind9                         4.970000   0.520000   5.490000 (  5.541213)

 These benchmarks are included in the unit tests.
 To test bind9 performance, it must be installed and `which named` must return the executable.